rahulravindran0108/enron-spam-detection/README.md

 After having performed various ml related projects during my undergraduate studies, a two class problem usually is best for logistic regression and K-means clustering.
 K-means clustering with PCA and mahalanobis distance provides a very fortified technique for two class detection.
 However, I went with logistic regression as my final algorithm.

 I tried several algorithms, with a K-means clustering algorithm performing reasonably sufficient.
 I also tested a support vector machine, a random forest classifier, and stochastic gradient descent.
 The best reults I got were from logistic regressor.
+I used this for the fact that I got a really nice consistency overall in all my validation techniques.

 following were the parameters I tuned:
 - Logistic regression: C (inverse regularization parameter), tol (tolerance), and class_weight (over/undersampling)